diptigandhi24/createWebpackEs6/README.md

 Follow the instruction to create a set up

-1.clone the repo or download it
+1. Clone the repo or download it

-2.open command prompt and cd into the folder and run batch file
+2. Open command prompt and cd into the folder and run batch file

 i.e cd createWebpack

 Node_Webpack.bat

-3.It will ask for the name of the project that you want to create
+3. It will ask for the name of the project that you want to create

 e.g carrots

-4.Simply press enter or filled the project detail
+4. Simply press enter or filled the project detail

 e.g package name: (carrots)
 version: (1.0.0)<br/>